-As Themselves: "The Powerpuff Girls' Best Rainy Day Adventure Ever" simply focuses on them playing in their room, pretending to be...
+As Herself: "The Powerpuff Girls' Best Rainy Day Adventure Ever" simply focuses on them playing in their room, pretending to be...
 The Powerpuff Girls.
-Subverted as they all switch roles and even dragoon the very annoyed professor into playing Bubbles.
+Subverted as they all switch roles and even drag the very annoyed professor into playing Bubbles.
 Watching them run around singing their own theme tune turns the adorable Up to Eleven.

-Bad Guys Do the Dirty Work: A variation — in one episode, the Gangreen Gang occupies city hall while the Mayor's away and use his hotline to sic the Powerpuff Girls at Fuzzy Lumpkins, Mojo Jojo and HIM, who are all having days off.
+A variation — in one episode, the Gangreen Gang occupies city hall while the Mayor's away and use his hotline to sic the Powerpuff Girls at Fuzzy Lumpkins, Mojo Jojo and HIM, who are all having days off.
 Although the Powerpuff Girls never catch on to the fact that the Mayor's an impostor, the villains quickly do, tracking down the Gangreen Gang and delivering a(n) (un)righteous smackdown onto them.
-The Narrator is forced to declare that "So Once Again, the Day Is Saved, thanks to...
+The Narrator is forced to declare that "So, once again, the day is saved, thanks to...
 Mojo, Fuzzy and HIM...?"

 Balloon Belly: The girls and the Mayor after eating the whole candy jar in "Candy is Dandy".